FocusThen/gamea/docs/api/objects/player.md

 #### `player:draw()`

 Draws the player.
 Currently draws a simple black rectangle.
+Only draws if player is visible.

+**Behavior:**
+- Returns early if `visible` is `false` (used during teleport/spawn/death animations)
+- Draws black rectangle at player position

 **Example:**